 3. Incorrect Rent Amount Is Stated

 The 3-Day Notice to Pay or Quit must accurately state the total rent owed.
 California law specifies that only the actual rent amount should be listed.
+A defective 3-day notice California case may arise if the wrong fees are included in the pay or quit demand.

 For example, you issue a notice demanding $1,200, which includes $1,000 for rent and $200 in late fees.
 If the tenant disputes the additional charges, the court may rule the notice invalid.